 Flights to Perth

-Australia's sunniest state capital is a beach lover's paradise on the eastern edge of the warm Indian Ocean.
+Australia's sunniest state capital is a beach lover's paradise with a passion for fabulous food, wine and beer.

 Perth has it all.
-Sapphire blue ocean, porcelain white sand beaches, a picturesque wine region, cute native animals and a well-developed restaurant scene.
-And it gets an average of eight hours sunshine a day, which is music to the ears of any holidaymaker.
+Sapphire blue ocean, porcelain white sand beaches, a picturesque wine region, cute quokkas (cat-size hopping marsupials) and a well-developed restaurant scene.
+It also has an average of 8.5 sunshine hours a day, which is music to the ears of any holidaymaker.